 These birthday cake macarons are full of confetti sprinkles and sweet vanilla cake batter flavored buttercream with a slightly crisp and chewy macaron shell.
 The French macaron shells have just the right amount of sweetness and are perfectly soft and chewy.
 The cake batter filling is flavored with some good old store bough cake mix for that classic cake flavor!
 Birthday cake isn't official without fun confetti sprinkles, which are generously added to the filling for color and crunch as well as the top of the shell.
 These macarons make for the perfect birthday celebration dessert for your next party!

-Just a bit of this cake box mix is enough to flavor our buttercream with the best cake batter flavor, for our very fun and delicious birthday cake macarons.
+Just a bit of this cake box mix is enough to flavor our buttercream with the best cake batter flavor, for our very fun and delicious macarons.

 How to Make the French Macaron Shells

 Sift together the dry ingredients